nareddyt/discover-rewards-notifier/data/README.md

 Currently, we have no way of automatically retrieving data from www.discover.com.
 Users must login to the website to access the Discover Deals and Discover Cashback Offers, and we have no authorization mechanism (yet).

-This makes it impossible for the Chrome Extension to make API calls to retrieve data at run-time.
+This makes it impossible for the Chrome Extension to make retrieve data directly from www.discover.com at run-time.
-Instead, developers manual download the process the data ahead of time.
-This data is bundled into the Chrome Extension, allowing users to be notified when they visit specific web sites.

 Hopefully this mechanism will change in the future.
 [See Issue #21](https://github.com/nareddyt/discover-rewards-notifier/issues/21)

-### Pros

-- **Simplified Runtime Logic:** The extension is very simple, it just needs to read the data from a file.
-- **Super-fast Load Times:** End-users don't notice any delay between visiting a website and the extension's icon lighting up.

-### Cons

-- **Data Updates:** The data expires about twice a month, so we need to manually update the data then.
-This could take up a lot of the developers' time.
+Instead, developers manually **download** and **pre-process** the data ahead of time.
+The data is then stored in two places:

+- This directory: For developer use
+- **The `../docs` directory**: Served to the **end-users** via Github Pages

+When end-users download the extension, the extension periodically retrieves the latest data from Github pages.
+By serving the data via Github pages, we completely decouple the data from the extension.
-- **Delay in Updates:** The data is bundled into an extension's release, so we need to create a new release every time we update the data.
-End-users might not receive this update for a couple of days.
+Therefore, we no longer need to create a release or push out a new version of the extension when we need to update the data.

-Note that **Delay in Updates** is an issue that out-weighs all the pros...
+Instead, we just push the latest changes to `master` and allow Github pages to serve the data.

+This means users won't have to wait for Chrome Web Store to push the latest data to them.
+Users can retrieve the latest Discover data at any time.

+Serving the data via Github pages was added in [#20](https://github.com/nareddyt/discover-rewards-notifier/issues/20).
+Previously, the data was included directly in the extension.
+So each version of the extension had different data.
+The only way to retrieve the latest data was to update the extension to the newest version.
+**This was very problematic**, as our statistics indicated that users were not receiving the latest data for up to a week!

 ## Updating the Data